francisco-camargo/opentofu-aws-hello-world/README.md

 - `variables.tf` - Variable definitions with safe defaults
 - `main.tf`, `provider.tf`, `outputs.tf` - Infrastructure code
 - `README.md` - Documentation
+- `.terraform.lock.hcl` - Dependency lock file (contains version info, no sensitive data)

 This approach allows you to safely share infrastructure code while keeping sensitive configuration local to your machine.

+**Note about .terraform.lock.hcl:** This file should be committed as it ensures all team members use the same provider versions, improving consistency and reproducibility.
+It contains only version numbers and checksums, no sensitive information.

 ### Phase 3: Deployment